Fish and Wildlife Service, Interior.

 We have determined that environmental assessments and environmental impact statements, as defined under the authority of the National Environmental Policy Act (42 U.S.C.
 4321 et seq.), need not be prepared in connection with listing a species as an endangered or threatened species under the Endangered Species Act.
 We published a notice outlining our reasons for this determination in the Federal Register on October 25, 1983 (48 FR 49244).

-A complete list of references cited in this rulemaking is available on the internet at http://www.regulations.gov and upon request from the Branch of Foreign Species, Ecological Services (see FOR FURTHER INFORMATION CONTACT).
+A complete list of references cited in this rulemaking is available on the internet at http://www.regulations.gov and upon request from the Branch of Delisting and Foreign Species, Ecological Services (see FOR FURTHER INFORMATION CONTACT).

-The primary authors of this proposed rule are the staff members of the Branch of Foreign Species, Ecological Services, Falls Church, VA.
+The primary authors of this final rule are the staff members of the Branch of Delisting and Foreign Species, Ecological Services, Falls Church, VA.